gauravyadav673/HandDraw/README.md

     //put below line inside the onCreate() method touchEventsView = (TouchEventsView)findViewById(R.id.canvas); //defining

-After addig this two your project you can enjoy your custom handDraw view.
+After adding this to your project you can enjoy your custom handDraw view.